duartebarbosadev/AndroidResourceTranslator/README.md

 python AndroidResourceTranslator.py /path/to/your/android/project
 ```

-You can also pass additional parameters like `--project-context`, `--validate-translations`, or `--dry-run` (to only check for missing translations without translating) as needed.
+You can also pass additional parameters like `--project-context` or `--dry-run` (to only check for missing translations without translating) as needed.

 ## Configuration